Unravelling the role of phoretic and hydrodynamic interactions in active colloidal suspensions: Results and discussion

-{\it Cluster statistics and morphology.} In the following we will focus on chemoattractant colloids, $\mu<0$, for which we characterize the cluster size distribution when changing the colloid/solute coupling intensity, $|\mu|$.
-We identify clusters geometrically, based on a distance criterion.
-Specifically, two particles share a {\it bond} if their centers of mass are equal to or less than a cutoff distance apart \cite{footnote3}, and we define as clusters, groups of particles connected to each other through a bond.
-Fig.~\ref{fig2} plots the cluster size probability density functions (PDFs), which can be in all cases fitted to an exponential, $\mathcal{P}(N) \propto e^{-N/N_c}$, over a wide range of sizes $N$.
-The characteristic value $N_c$ and the mean size $\overline{N}$ increase linearly with $|\mu|$ (see inset of figure \ref{fig2}), hence with the velocity of an isolated particle, in agreement with experimental observations~\cite{Buttinoni,Bocquet}.
+We first characterize the cluster size distribution of chemoattractive SPCs at changing the colloid/solute coupling intensity, $|\mu|$.
+We identify clusters according to a distance criterion.
+Two particles share a {\it bond} if their centers are at a distance equal to or less than a cutoff apart \footnote[3]{We set such cutoff to the value of $\Lambda = 2R + h$, $h$ being the hard-core range of interaction.}, and we define as clusters, groups of particles connected to each other through a bond.
+We compute probability density functions (PDFs) of cluster sizes over the steady state of each run.
+Fig.~\ref{fig2} shows such PDFs, which can be in all cases fitted to an exponential, $\mathcal{P}(n) \propto e^{-n/n_c}$, over a wide range of sizes $n$.
+The characteristic value $n_c$ and the mean size $\overline{n} = \frac{1}{N_{clus}}\sum_{i=1}^{N_{clus}}n_i$ increase linearly with $|\mu|$ (see inset of figure \ref{fig2}), hence with the velocity of an isolated particle, in agreement with experimental and numerical observations~\cite{Buttinoni,Bocquet,Pohl1}.